 Air Transat flies to Prague from Toronto, with a touchdown in Montreal.

-If you have your flights booked, find out how to get to the city center on our article on Prague Ruzyne Airport.
+If you have your flights booked, find out how to get to the city centre on our article on Prague Ruzyne Airport.

 If you’re organizing a holiday in several cities of Central Europe and are planning on flying first to Vienna, Budapest or Bratislava, we suggest getting a train from any of these destinations to Prague.